Application Process and Forms

 - Subdivision Plat Surveyor Checklist - Surveyors must complete this checklist and submit it with subdivision plat applications such as Final Plats and Minor Subdivisions

-- Accela Citizen Access (ACA) Quick Start Guide - This document provides instructions on how to create an account in Accela, our project tracking system.
-This will allow you to upload documents, check project status, pay fees, and download Arapahoe County comments.
+- Accela Customer Access (ACA) Quick Start Guide - This document provides instructions on how to create an account in Accela, our project tracking system.
+This will allow you to upload documents, check project status, pay fees and download Arapahoe County comments.

 - File Naming Conventions - This document provides instructions on how to name the file you upload to ACA.
 Documents that do not follow these conventions will be rejected.